 Payment must equal market value of the assets transferred.
 The same applies to payment in the form of shares.
 If the transferee loses the affiliation with the tax group while still owning the transferred assets, the transferor will be taxed for the difference between the tax book value and the market value of the assets.

-In Norway, the arm’s-length principle for related-party transactions is incorporated into the Tax Act.
-The transfer pricing provision of the Tax Act states that the OECD Guidelines 'shall be taken into account' when addressing transfer pricing issues under Norwegian tax law.
+In Norway, the arm’s length principle for related-party transactions is incorporated into the Tax Act.
+The transfer pricing provision of the Tax Act states that the OECD Transfer Pricing Guidelines 'shall be taken into account' when addressing transfer pricing issues under Norwegian tax law.

 Transfer pricing has increasingly become the focus of the tax authorities’ attention in recent years.
 It is fairly common for the Norwegian tax authorities to choose test cases that are subject to substantial investment.
-During the most recent years, focus has been on business restructuring, commissionaire arrangements, and the financing of operations.
+During the most recent years, focus has been on i.a. business restructuring, services, cost contribution arrangements , and the financing of operations.

-Norway has an advance pricing agreement (APA) regime.
+Norway does not have a general, unilateral advance pricing agreement (APA) regime.
+Bilateral and multilateral APAs are available under the relevant double tax treaties.
 It is also becoming more common to discuss complex cases with the tax authorities on a non-binding basis in advance of implementation or before assessment.
-However, there are no particular Norwegian safe harbour rules or any other official guidance of how to price specific transactions, etc.
+However, there are no particular Norwegian safe harbour rules or any other official guidance on how to price specific transactions, etc.

 Country-by-country (CbC) reporting

-Norway has implemented CbC reporting rules for multinational groups with a joint income of more than NOK 6.5 billion.
+Norway has implemented CbCr rules for multinational groups with an overall income of NOK 6.5 billion or more.
 The report is to be submitted, at the latest, by 31 December of the year after the relevant accounting year.
-The report for the accounting year 2019 has to be submitted by 31 December 2020.
+The report for the accounting year 2020 has to be submitted by 31 December 2021.
 For multinational groups with divergent accounting years, the deadline is 12 months after the end of the accounting year.

-There is no fixed debt-to-equity ratio requirement in Norwegian tax law.
-However, for companies that are part of a group, adjustments may be made under the arm’s-length provisions.
-Generally, these provisions apply only if the company has obtained a larger loan from a group company than an independent credit institution would have granted, or if the agreed level of interest is higher than an independent credit institution would have required.
-Naturally, this analysis will vary based on the actual company’s credit worthiness, which consists of several elements, such as the nature of the business, financial status, future income possibilities, financial guarantees, and other group relationships.
-As such, there is no applicable 'safe harbour'.
+There is no general fixed debt-to-equity ratio requirement in Norwegian tax law, but general interest limitation rules apply, ref. below.
+For companies that are part of a group, adjustments to deductible interest costs may be made under the arm’s length principle.
+Generally, such adjustments may be made if the company has obtained a larger loan from a group company than an independent credit institution would have granted, or if the agreed level of interest is higher than an independent credit institution would have required.
+Naturally, this analysis will vary based on the actual company’s financial capacity and its creditworthiness, which depends on several elements, such as the nature of the business, financial status, future income possibilities, financial guarantees, group relationships, etc. As such, there is no applicable 'safe harbour'.
 The company must also be able to service its debts.

-If a Norwegian entity is regarded as being thinly capitalised, part of the entity’s interest and debts may be reclassified to dividend and equity.
+If a Norwegian entity is regarded as being thinly capitalised, part of the entity’s interest and debts may be reclassified to equity.

 Interest deduction limitation